Bonita, California: Parks and recreation

 Bonita is considered a rural and equestrian enclave in the middle of suburbia.

 To visitors and residents alike, one of the most visible features of Bonita's recreational life is the walking trail that loops the Chula Vista Municipal Golf Course in central Bonita.
 Hundreds of residents walk, run, and ride this trail every day for pleasure and fitness, and the trail has become a vital component of Bonita's life for many residents.
 During El Nino years, this golf course and surrounding walking trails have flooded, closing the golf course and preventing many residents from using the walking trails.

-In the late 1990s, the Sweetwater Regional Park was expanded and significantly improved, extending the walking and equestrian trails to an even greater number, and introducing a camping area at Summit Meadow Road.
+In the late 1990s, Sweetwater Regional Park was expanded and significantly improved, extending the walking and equestrian trails to an even greater number, and introducing a camping area at Summit Meadow Road.
 Now, virtually the entire valley from the reservoir to I-805 formally serves recreational purposes as either park or golf course.
 Sweetwater County Park, at the intersection of Briarwood Road and Sweetwater Road, is a wildlife preserve with a small pond that supports some fishing.

 Equestrianism has long been a part of the Bonita community, and many trails exist throughout the Lower Sweetwater Valley.
 There are several connections to trails external to Bonita as well.
 Many residents still keep their own horses and can be seen riding the trails regularly.
 The Bonita Valley Trails organization monitors and supports the network of trails throughout the valley.

 The following parks serve the Bonita community: